jonyeezs/clean-verticalslice-architecture/README.md

    * Any configuration code pertaining to OpenAPI(_Swagger_)
    * Should utilize its startup API first before having huge objects to work with.

+# CICD

+Currently using github actions.
+The principles here are:

+* split the pull request and deployment into different processes.
+* allow CICD to operate using [ship-show-ask](https://martinfowler.com/articles/ship-show-ask.html)

 # References

 * Borrows ideas from https://github.com/threenine/api-template